-- ✅ The sense of touch is found all over the body and transmits feelings of heat, cold, pain, and pressure.
+- The sense of touch is found all over the body and transmits feelings of heat, cold, pain, and pressure.
 (Source: Team Research)

-FAQs about Why Some People Don'T Like To Be Touched
+FAQs about Why Some People Don't Like To Be Touched

-What is the sense of touch?
+What is the Sense of Touch?

 The sense of touch transmits feelings of heat, cold, pain, and pressure found all over the body.
 Its primary function is to warn the brain when something that can cause damage to the body comes in contact with it, so the body can respond by avoiding the threat.

-Why do some people not like to be touched?
+Why do Some People not like to be Touched?

 While touch can be a defense mechanism, it can also be a source of joy.
-In massage, for example, the intent is relaxation and pain relief, which can be a pleasurable sensation in a therapeutic setting.
+In massage, for example, the intent is relaxation and pain relief, which can be pleasurable in a therapeutic setting.

-What is SOAP Vault?
+What is a Noterro?

-What do you call someone who doesn't like to be touched?
+What do you Call Someone Who doesn't like to be Touched?